MenuSlate/spree/new_guides/api/v1/product_properties_controller.md

 ```

 ### Parameters
-* page: The page number of product property to display.
+* `page`: The page number of product property to display.
-* per_page: The number of product properties to return per page
+* `per_page`: The number of product properties to return per page

 ##### Response
 ```